Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Introduction

+The objective of this paper is to apply the Laplace approximation to estimation problems in stochastic differential equations, as they appear in statistical analysis of ecological time series.
+What characterize these problems are multiple states, non-linear dynamics, and incomplete measurements in discrete time with statistics that are not necessarily Gaussian.
+Importantly, the driving noise in the dynamics may be non-additive, i.e., vary in intensity with the state.
+For example, the noise in population dynamics scale with the population size and vanishes when the population is extinct.
+The Laplace approximation has already been applied to estimation of states and parameters in stochastic differential equations with additive noise \citep{Karimi2014,Karimi2016}; see also \citep[section 10.8]{Thygesen2023sde} as well as the linear example included in the RTMB package \citep{RTMB}.
+One contribution of the present work is to allow state-dependent noise intensities.

+In the context of time series analysis, the first step in the Laplace approximation is to identify the maximum point of the integrand, i.e., the most probable state trajectory given data.
+Such dynamic optimization problems appear elsewhere in time series analysis; for example, in the Viterbi algorithm \citep{Zucchini2009} for Hidden Markov Models, and even in smoothing splines.
+A potential pitfall, which appears to have not been addressed before in this context, is that this variational problem should be stated more precisely as finding the most probable realization of the driving noise (section \ref{sec:trans-dense-diff-bridge}).

+Next, Laplace's approximation requires the transition probabilities in the underlying Markov process, which rarely are available in closed form, at least when models are multivariate and based on mechanistic reasoning.
+There exists a large array of approximate numerical methods \citep{Kloeden1999,AitSahalia2002,Pilipovic2024}; here, we add extra intermediate computational time points between observations, and integrate the corresponding unobserved states out using the Laplace approximation.
+In this way, Laplace's method is the unifying computational tool in our approach.

-The contribution of the present paper is mainly the application of the Laplace approximation to the estimation of states and parameters in stochastic differential equations with state-dependent diffusivities and noisy discrete-time observations, addressing the issue of unknown transition probabilities by inserting additional intermediate time points between observations.
-We demonstrate through examples that the method it straightforward to implement, as long as one avoids certain pitfalls, that the method has attractive computational performance, and that Laplace's method provides reasonable approximations to transition probabilities and estimates of states and parameters.
-A more careful analysis of the method, including in particular a certain continuous-time limit, will be explored elsewhere \cite{Thygesen2025sdeB}.
+The contribution of the present paper is to demonstrate that the resulting framework is relatively straightforward, has attractive computational performance, and provide reasonable approximations to transition probabilities and estimates of states and parameters.
+One advantage of the method is that it leads to simple and flexible implementations.
+A more careful analysis of the method, including in particular a certain continuous-time limit, will be explored elsewhere \citep{Thygesen2025sdeB}.
+As we will return to in the discussion, we believe the framework is applicable to a large class of problems, and can be refined and extended to cover even more situations.